Risks and causes of liver cancer

 People with a family history of liver cancer have an increased risk of developing it themselves.

 People with diabetes have a higher risk of liver cancer than people who do not have diabetes.
 The higher risk may be due to the higher levels of insulin in people with diabetes or due to liver damage caused by the diabetes.
 The risk may be increased more in people who have other risk factors such as liver cirrhosis and hepatitis infection.

 Some treatments for diabetes such as metformin may reduce the risk of liver cancer.

 Radiation from X-rays or scans can increase the risk of liver cancer but the risk is still very small.
 It is important to remember that X-rays and scans are very important in diagnosing illness so that people can have the right treatment.

-Two reviews have shown that the risk of liver cancer is higher in overweight and obese people.
+Being overweight or obese increases the risk of liver cancer.
 Diabetes and non alcoholic fatty liver disease are more common in people who are overweight, so this may partly explain the link.

 Some studies have shown that people who chew betel quid have an increased risk of liver cancer.
 Betel quid is a combination of betel leaf, areca nut and slaked lime.
 It may also contain tobacco.
 There is a small amount of evidence that betel quid, even without the tobacco causes liver cancer.
 But more research is needed.

 There is evidence that exposure to the chemical vinyl chloride increases liver cancer risk.
-There is also limited evidence that exposure to arsenic, polychlorinated biphenyls and trichloroethylene may do so.
+There is also limited evidence that exposure to arsenic, polychlorinated biphenyls and trichloroethylene may increase risk.
 People may come into contact with these chemicals through their work.